scheduler0/scheduler0/readme.md

 ```shell
 scheduler0 config init
 ```
 Creates the secrets or credentials need for the nodes to authenticate with each other.
 The nodes use basic http authentication, so you have to provide a username, password and a secret key used to generate api-key and api-secret for clients.
+The provided username, password and secret will be stored locally in a .scheduler0 file.
 ```shell
 scheduler0 credential init
 ```
 Use the command below to create an api-key and api-secret for a client.
 This api-key and secret can be used to make request to any nodes in the cluster.
 ```shell
 scheduler0 create credential
 ```

-### To start the http server.
+To start the http server.
 ```shell
 scheduler0 start
 ```
 For more information.
 Use the help flag
 ```shell
 scheduler0 --help
 ```

 ## Configurations
+These configurations can only be set in a `config.yml` file next to the scheduler0 binary.
 ```shell
 LogLevel: DEBUG
 Protocol: http